 "I think the mind monkeys have me wrapped around their grubby little fingers.
 Should I throw my phone in the trash, move to the forest, and become a hermit?
 I saw "Into The Wild," I know how this movie ends!"

 You don't need to give up on modern life or any of its wonderful gadgetry.
-The goal is to feel calm, in-control, and highly mindful when using your smartphone.
+The goal is to feel calm, in-control, and highly mindful when using your smartphone (which naturally leads to less screen addiction!).
 That's what meditation brings to the table.

 How Meditation Tames The Mind Monkeys